scientifichackers/react-pages/README.md

 ```

 ### Remember to use `react-pages runserver` instead of `manage.py runserver`!
-(This was done to remove the manual build step.)
+(This was done to remove the manual build step).

 That's it!
 React Pages will pick-up the "my_page" page from "my_project"